kordless/gnosis-wraith/README.md

 # WebWraith: Advanced Web Content Analysis

 A powerful web crawling and content analysis tool that outputs markdown and images, built with Python, Quart, and Playwright.
-Created by Kord Campbell (creator of Loggly and the Grub crawler).
 WebWraith can be run both as a command-line tool and as a web service.

 ## Features